ssciwr/sample_flow/README.md

 # CircuitSEQ prototype

-A simple vue.js prototype of the front end - no backend yet.
+A work-in-progress vue.js prototype of the front end.

+## Features

+- about page with info on project
+- login page (currently any email address works, no pasword)
+- samples page where logged in users can see their samples and request more
+- you can log out and log in again with a different email address
+- the admin page lists all requested samples from all users

+## Notes

+- there is no backend yet! i.e. all data is lost when page is refreshed or closed

 ## Project Setup